ngwelch/bayesFlow/README.md

 Codes used to evaluate and summarize the forecast results are in the `local` directory.

 The `cluster` codes are designed to run as batch processes handled by the Slurm management and job scheduling system.
-We exclude `cluster/{forecast, heldout, lib, log}` from version control due to avoid saving multiple gigabytes of simulation results.
+We exclude `cluster/{forecast, heldout, lib, log}` from version control to avoid saving multiple gigabytes of simulation results.